datnguye/dbt-postgres/README.md

 # dbt-postgres
-This is where to start the data transformation with dbt and SQL Server.
+This is where to start the data transformation with dbt and PostgreSQL.
 > Sample data mart: `covid`

 > Start your local development with `.\env\Scripts\activate`.
 For more details: [LOCALDEV.md](LOCALDEV.md)